Harley Dual Disc Caliper Rebuild (1977-1983)

 What's Involved

 A brake caliper rebuild will involve removing, disassembling, cleaning, and then reassembling the caliper with new seals.
-On older bikes that have sat for awhile, you may encounter a stuck piston.
+On older bikes that have sat for awhile, the piston may need to be polished, and the piston bore may have to be honed.
+You may also have trouble removing a stuck piston.

 Shop: Harley Dual Disc Seal Kit